-- Responding Gateway processes Cross Gateway Query by patient id The Responding Gateway processes the Cross Gateway Query by initiating a Registry Stored Query to the local Document Registry.
+Responding Gateway processes Cross Gateway Query by patient id - The Responding Gateway processes the Cross Gateway Query by initiating a Registry Stored Query to the local Document Registry.
 The Responding Gateway updates the response from the Document Registry to ensure that the homeCommunityId is specified on every applicable element.
-This updated response is sent as the response to the Cross Gateway Query. - Initiating Gateway processes Cross Gateway Query by patient id responses The Initiating Gateway collects the responses from all Responding Gateways it contacted.
+This updated response is sent as the response to the Cross Gateway Query.

+Initiating Gateway processes Cross Gateway Query by patient id responses - The Initiating Gateway collects the responses from all Responding Gateways it contacted.
 For each response it verifies that the homeCommunityId is present in each appropriate element.
 Once all responses are received the Initiating Gateway consolidates all updated response data into one response to the Document Consumer.
+The Initiating Gateway returns to the Document Consumer the same

-The Initiating Gateway returns to the Document Consumer the same homeCommunityId attribute values that it received from Responding Gateway(s). - 5385 Document Consumer receives Registry Stored Query by patient id response The Document Consumer receives the results of the query from the Initiating Gateway and must account for two unique aspects of the response; namely that a) the homeCommunityId attribute will be specified and b) the Document Consumer may not be able to map the Retrieve Location UID value directly to a Document Repository located in a remote community.
-For example, the initiating and responding community will have common Requested Procedure vocabularies.
-The Initiating - Gateway will respond to the Document Consumer's request using the common coding/vocabulary scheme designated for the initiating community.
-The Document Consumer retains the values of the homeCommunityId attribute for future interaction with the Initiating Gateway. - 5395 Retrieve Image Manifest and Reports from local Community A & Remote Community B:
+5485 the Document Consumer.
+The Initiating Gateway returns to the Document Consumer the same homeCommunityId attribute values that it received from Responding Gateway(s).

+Document Consumer receives Registry Stored Query by patient id response - The Document Consumer receives the results of the query from the Initiating Gateway and must account for three unique aspects of the response; namely that a) the homeCommunityId attribute will be

+- 5490 specified, b) the Document Consumer may not be able to map the repositoryUniqueId value directly to a Document Repository located in a remote community, and c) the Document Consumer may not be able to understand the terminology used in the response.
+For example, if the initiating and responding community have common Requested Procedure vocabularies, then the Initiating Gateway will respond to the Document Consumer's request using the common 5495 coding/vocabulary scheme.
+The Document Consumer retains the values of the - homeCommunityId attribute for future interaction with the Initiating Gateway.

+Retrieve Image Manifest and Reports from local Community A & Remote Community B:

-Document Consumer initiates a Retrieve Document Set - If the Document Consumer issued a Registry Stored Query, the response to the Registry Stored Query by patient id includes a) the document unique ID b) the Retrieve Location unique ID c) the homeCommunityId attribute.
+Document Consumer initiates a Retrieve Document Set - If the Document Consumer issued a Registry Stored Query, the response to the Registry Stored Query by patient id includes a) the document uniqueId b) the repositoryUniqueId, and c) the homeCommunityId attribute.
 The Document Consumer shall specify these three parameters in its Retrieve Document Set transaction to the Initiating Gateway.

 Initiating Gateway processes Retrieve Document Set - The Initiating Gateway determines which Responding Gateway(s) to contact by using the homeCommunityId to obtain the Web Services endpoint of the Responding Gateway(s).
-If the homeCommunityId represents the local community the Initiating Gateway will initiate a Retrieve Document Set to a local Document Repository.
+If the homeCommunityId represents the local community, the Initiating Gateway will initiate a Retrieve Document Set to the indicated local Document Repository.
 The Retrieve Document Set may contain more than one unique homeCommunityId so the Initiating Gateway may have to initiate requests to more than one Responding Gateway, and consolidate the results.
-The Initiating Gateway specifies the homeCommunityId in the Cross Gateway Retrieve Imaging Document Set transaction.
+The Initiating Gateway specifies the

+5510 homeCommunityId in the Cross Gateway Retrieve transaction.
 The homeCommunityId identifies the community associated with the Responding Gateway.

-Responding Gateway processes Cross Gateway Retrieve- The Responding Gateway within an XDS Affinity Domain processes the Cross Gateway Retrieve initiating a Retrieve Document Set transaction to the Document Repository identified by the repository unique ID within the request.
-If the Cross Gateway Retrieve requests multiple documents with different repository unique IDs, the Responding Gateway will contact multiple Document Repositories and consolidate the responses.
+Responding Gateway processes Cross Gateway Retrieve- The Responding Gateway within an XDS Affinity Domain processes the Cross Gateway Retrieve initiating a Retrieve Document Set transaction to the Document Repository identified by the repositoryUniqueId within the request.

+5515 If the Cross Gateway Retrieve requests multiple documents with different repositoryUniqueIds, the Responding Gateway will contact multiple Document Repositories and consolidate the responses.